rquadri/castle/gg.md

 training tree-based methods.
 And you'll start to wonder if a tree is the natural method for Castle to pursue!.

+### Conclusions

 For all of these reasons I decided to stick with a linear model, with weights that can be tuned using logistic regression.
 This model provides ease of interpretation and implementation, allows us to tune the weights on a per-customer and a per-user basis, and can be easily optimized when training data are available.

-Ultimately the ideas here need to be tested and refined on data.
-The goal will be to

-Binary / categorical data
-Different customers and different users have different patterns.
+How well this model can perform can ultimately only be tested on feedback data when they become avaible.

 This will lead to a high false-positive rate.
 That may not be a problem though, and some customers may actually appreciate it.
 In principle at least this is something that can be tested observationally, or experimentally.

 Why choose logistic regression?